-Below is a list of the products that I used to create this look.
-Click on the products to find where you can purchase them.
+Below is a list of the following materials that I used to create this look.
+Click on the products below to find where you can purchase them.

 - White Lightning